 Unfortunately, recent disasters prove that Washington State's coastal regions routinely experience major impacts from severe winter storms.
 Floods, landslides and wildfires affect hundreds of thousands of people living along the coast.
-This region also is vulnerable to earthquakes and other natural and human-made hazards.
+Pacific County is also vulnerable to earthquakes and other natural and human-made hazards.
 Protect yourself and your loved ones by preparing for the impacts of a regional emergency before one happens.